 Currently, chevrons can be installed on either slip base or on wedge and socket support systems.
-Research in Task 8 has shown that chevrons may not meet the minimum sign area requirements for slip base support systems.
-For this reason, a full evaluation of the installation methods for chevrons needs to be reevaluated.
-As part of this evaluation, researchers were also asked to investigate the appropriateness of allowing 30-inch $\times$ 36-inch and 36-inch $\times$ 48-inch chevron sign sizes on a 4-ft mounting height, from a crashworthiness point of view.
-Also as part of this evaluation, current TxDOT D&OM sheets will be reviewed for completeness and effectiveness in presenting required information.
+Research in Task 8 showed that chevrons may not meet the minimum sign area requirements for slip base support systems.
+For this reason, a full evaluation of the installation methods for chevrons was reevaluated.
+As part of this evaluation, researchers were also asked to investigate the appropriateness of allowing 30-inch × 36-inch and 36-inch × 48-inch chevron sign sizes on a 4-ft mounting height, from a crashworthiness point of view.
+Also as part of this evaluation, current TxDOT D&OM sheets were reviewed for completeness and effectiveness in presenting required information.